Likona-Dev/Capstone-Project-III/README.md

 ### Contributions

-This program was created by me as my third Capstone Project for the sofware engineering bootcamp I'm enrolled in.
+This program was created by me as my last level 1 Capstone Project for the sofware engineering bootcamp I'm enrolled in.
 This program has been reviewed and commented on by the Hyperion Development Sofware Engineering Bootcamp mentors.